ramjayakumar21/ramjayakumar21/README.md

 - Born and raised in Vancouver, BC
 - Fourth-year Computer Science student at the University of British Columbia
 - Previously a Full Stack Developer at Korotu Technology, currently working as a Software Developer Intern @ SAP
+- Software Team Lead on UBC Uncrewed Aircraft Systems, an engineering design team that makes drones!
 - Interested in Embedded Development, Web Development, Data Science, and Infrastructure Management

 Feel free to check out my GitHub projects and for a more descriptive story check out my personal site!